 Each patient has routine follow-up visits anywhere from every four - six weeks, to every six months, to ensure the individual treatment received is working and managed appropriately.
 Parents are given instructions to take home so they know what to be aware of with their child after treatment.
 The Hypertonicity Center care team collaborates with primary physicians and schools to ensure that a child’s condition is being managed appropriately and their treatment is progressing even when they are away from the hospital.

-The Hypertonicity Center at Miller Children’s Hospital is a California Children’s Services (CCS) approved Special Care Center (SCC).
+The Hypertonicity Center at Miller Children’s is a California Children’s Services (CCS) approved Special Care Center (SCC).
 This means a specially designated multi-disciplinary care team is responsible for all care coordination and case management of a patient in this program.
 Patients typically qualify for the Hypertonicity CCS Special Care Center by medical diagnosis, complexity of their disease and financial status.
 The Hypertonicity Center also accepts most other private insurance providers.
 Thursdays are the primary CCS visit day and sometimes on Mondays.
 All other insurance providers can be seen on Mondays.

 Visit the Hypertonicity CCS Center.